Six-month-old Leah is admitted to the children’s ward with bronchiolitis. She requires supplemental oxygen and 24 hours of nasogastric feeds.

 - Resisting the urge to be didactic to alter someone’s behaviour.

-- Understanding the individual and their reasons to alter the behaviour not the practitioner.
+- Understand the individual and their reasons to alter the behaviour, not the practitioner.

 - Listening to the individual.